Five National Outcomes

 Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People 2014-2020

-The purpose of the framework is to co-ordinate policy across Government Departments, Agencies and constituent sectors to achieve better outcomes for children and young people.
+The purpose of the framework was to co-ordinate policy across Government Departments, Agencies and constituent sectors to achieve better outcomes for children and young people.
 It is a whole-of-government framework directly impacting on children and young people, aged 0-24 years; that is one third of Ireland's population.

 The work of Children and Young People’s Services Committees is informed by these five national outcomes for children and young people.
 The five national outcomes we want for all children and young people are that they are: